 DCU has received reports of fraudsters spoofing our 800-phone number and posing as a representative from DCU’s Fraud team or as another representative of DCU.
 These criminals are calling or messaging DCU members and non-members claiming that the individual has unauthorized activity on their account.

 The fraudster will then prompt the sending of a one-time passcode or security code via a text message for the individual to verify their account and other security information such as password and/or PIN.
 This information would never be requested by a DCU representative on an unsolicited basis, and it should NEVER be shared.

 DCU and other financial institutions have received reports that fraudulent calls, texts, and emails are being sent out in an attempt by fraudsters to lure individuals into giving out their personal and/or account related information.

-With these scams, members and non-members may receive a call, text, or email which may look like they are coming from DCU, stating that their account has been restricted, or certain account information needs to be verified – including, but not limited to their Online Banking password and/or PIN (Personal Identification Number).
-Please note that DCU will never ask for your Online Banking password and/or your PIN.
+With these scams, members and non-members may receive a call, text, or email which may look like they are coming from DCU, stating that their account has been restricted, or certain account information needs to be verified – including, but not limited to their Digital Banking username, password and/or PIN (Personal Identification Number).
+Please note that DCU will never ask for your Digital Banking username, password and/or your PIN.

 We have not been hacked, nor has there been a cyberattack that would expose member information.
 Our Fraud Prevention and Information Security teams monitor for these types of threats and work closely with local, regional, and national authorities to assist in tracking down these fraudsters and helping us shut them down.